Make a difference by keeping communities safe.

 Career Prospects

-There are more than 10,000 police officers serving throughout BC and police departments are actively recruiting to replace the significant number of officers who will be retiring over the next decade.
+More than 10,000 police officers are serving throughout BC and police departments are actively recruiting to replace the significant number of officers retiring over the next decade.

 More than 70% of the career opportunities for new officers will be due to the retirement of current staff.
 The remaining job opportunities will come from growth in the police service in B.C. due to increased police services due to population growth in the province.
 For career outlook information for police officers, visit the WorkBC Explore Careers page.